GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 Instead of treating them as images, all other *GMT* programs that process grids can read individual bands from an image but will consider the values to be regular data.
-For example, let be the name of a multi-band file with a near infrared component in band 4 and red in band
+For example, let ``multiband`` be the name of a multi-band file with a near infrared component in band 4 and red in band
 3. We will compute the NDVI (Normalized Difference Vegetation Index), which is defined as NDVI = (NIR - R) / (NIR + R), as